Pear-Juice/ATLS-GD-FarmerSurvivor/README.md

 This time I am not going to define how long I expect each feature to take but still time myself

-Step 1: Lighting
+Step 1: Lighting 20m
-Step 2: Background tiles
+Step 2: Background tiles 20m
+Step 3: Trap animation 30m

 ---